-The NOVA-led Community College Consortium strongly encourages its CCIP participants to develop a project that provides a comprehensive picture of the sum total of the participants CCIP experience that they can bring home to demonstrate what they have learned.
-The project may be a portfolio of work, a paper on skills acquired, a reflection on the fellowship, a training or presentation manual.
+The NOVA led Community College Consortium strongly encourages its CCIP participants to develop a product that would be used by the student, upon their return home to provide a comprehensive picture of the sum total of the student’s experience while in the CCIP.
+The product may be a portfolio of work, a paper on skills acquired, a reflection on the fellowship, a training or presentation manual.